priyanshusingh288/first_api_tutorial/README.md

 A repository documenting my journey of learning **FastAPI and backend development with Python**.

-I'm currently following a **19-hour FastAPI course by freeCodeCamp** while building small examples and experimenting with APIs.
+I'm currently following a **19-hour FastAPI course by freeCodeCamp** while building small examples and experimenting with APIs and databases.

 ## Tech Stack